build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 ```
 3. This is how my Cloud9 Integrated Development Environment looks like after I clone the github repository:
 ![Cloud 9 setup after git repo is cloned](images/cloud9.png)
-4. Here are the remaining commands to install the migration toolkit in the Cloud9 console, which will enable us to package the custom scaling model `model.joblib` and the `inference.py`for inferencing in a format that is compatible with Sagemaker's Native SKLearn container:
+4. Here are the remaining commands to install the migration toolkit in the Cloud9 console, which will enable us to package the custom scaling model `model.joblib` and the `inference.py`for inferencing in a format that is compatible with SageMaker's Native SKLearn container:
 ```bash
 cd sagemaker-migration-toolkit
 pip install wheel
 python setup.py bdist_wheel
 pip install dist/sagemaker_migration_toolkit-0.0.1-py3-none-any.whl
 ```
-5. Next, execute the below command to install the Sagemaker migration toolkit.
+5. Next, execute the below command to install the SageMaker migration toolkit.
 Follow the steps and enter the SageMaker IAM role that you copied above.
 ```bash
 sagemaker_migration-configure --module-name sagemaker_migration.configure
 ```